kznrluk/aski/README.md

 ## Options

 ```
-- `-h, --help`: Displays help message.
+- `-h, --help`    : Displays help message.
-- `-p, --profile`: Choose the profile to use for this conversation.
-Profiles are defined in the .aski/config.yaml file.
+- `-p, --profile` : Choose the profile to use for this conversation.
+                    You can specify the file name in the .aski/profiles directory or directly specify a YAML file in any location.
-- `-f, --file`: Specifies a file to send with the conversation.
+- `-f, --file`    : Specifies a file to send with the conversation.
-- `-c, --content`: Outputs the answer for the content of the argument without using the interactive mode and ends the program.
+- `-c, --content` : Outputs the answer for the content of the argument without using the interactive mode and ends the program.
 Useful for integration with other applications.
-- `-r, --restore`: Restores the conversation history from a history file.
+- `-r, --restore` : Restores the conversation history from a history file.
 With this option, you can continue a previous conversation.
 Forward match.
-- `--rest`: Communicate with the REST API.
+- `--rest`        : Communicate with the REST API.
 Useful when streaming is unstable or appropriate responses cannot be received.
 ```

 ## Inline Commands